 Available again, is Robert Mitchum’s performance in The Friends of Eddie Coyle as an aging gunrunner forced by circumstances to snitch on his criminal “friends. ”

 E.C.
 Osondu's story in Guernica, Waiting, won the so-called African Booker—the Caine Prize for African Writing.

-Michael Jackson’s death has little to do with us, but the death of so many Afghan people are, or should be, our responsibility, part of an endless war the American people have either supported or not stopped from continuing.
+Tom Engelhardt: Will What We Don’t Know (or Care to Know) Hurt Us?: Mourning Michael Jackson, Ignoring the Afghan DeadJuly 7, 2009 Michael Jackson's death has little to do with us, but the death of so many Afghan people are, or should be, our responsibility, part of an endless war the American people have either supported or not stopped from continuing.
 And yet one is a screaming global headline; the others go unnoticed.

 Padgett Powell’s Edisto, which takes place within sight of a beach, isn’t a difficult read—it’s propulsive and written with a light hand—but it's also rife with all those harder topics that make the book worthwhile.

 David Doody: Media Matters: ‘Some conservative media figures defend Obama’s response to events in Iran’ (Video)June 22, 2009 Media Matters for America has compiled a list of conservative commentators who have different opinions than some Republicans on President Obama's response to the events taking place in Iran.